Course Descriptions

 PHY2048 General Physics 1 with Calculus 3.0 P

 This calculus-based course serves as the first in a two-part series, covering topics like kinematics, dynamics, energy, momentum, rotational motion, fluid dynamics, oscillatory motion, and waves.
-Designed for science and engineering majors, the course integrates critical thinking, analytical skills, and real-world applications.
-The laboratory consists of selected experiments that correlate with the topics of the course.
-The two parts of the course are integrated, the laboratory must be taken concurrently with the course....
+Designed for science and engineering majors, the course integrates critical thinking, analytical skills, and real-world applications....
 Full Description

 PHY2049 Physics 2 with Calculus 3.0 P